e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Stripping mid-expression at a leaf still declared `T` remains legal and remains unseen, as the sharp tool it is.

-**`w` is checked at the nominal activation, and nowhere else.** A stage that returns the `(y, w)` pair ([§5.2][s5-2]) gets a second baked `isa` beside the first, against the type the **nominal probe observed** — no declaration exists to draw an expectation from, and none is wanted, `w` being a value in flight rather than a cell to type.
-It folds exactly as its sibling does when the stage is stable.
-When it does not fold it earns its nanoseconds: the branch that quietly returns a `w` of a different shape is otherwise invisible until it shows up as an allocation in someone's benchmark.
-Here it is a located error naming the offending field at that branch's first execution.
-The message cites its authority honestly — expected *what the nominal probe observed*, not what anybody declared.
-Under **non-nominal activations the `w` test is absent**: with no declaration there is no branch-independent anchor, there is no cell whose typing the check would protect, and a probe-observed expectation would reject the constant-branch idiom that [§8.2][s8-2] keeps legal on the output side.
-Nothing is lost in correctness — a `Float64` arriving in `w` under a `Dual` activation is a true zero-partial constant by the embedding guarantee above, and promotion at its first use with a `Dual` operand is exact.
-The reasoning is the private-by-construction argument of [§8.3][s8-3], recorded in [D-165][d-165].

 **Uniform across all probed functions.** `f` checks against `X`'s own shape at the activation's `T` ([§7.1][s7-1]: a scalar leaf expects a `T`, an `SArray` leaf the same `SArray` at `T`).
 Its predicate is "every field scatters into its